'Lost Judgment' demo leaked on Japanese PSN database

-It looks like a Lost Judgment demo is on the way after information about a demo leaked via the Japanese PlayStation Network.
+It looks like a Lost Judgment demo is on the way after new information leaked via the Japanese PlayStation Network.

 On August 26, the Twitter account ‘psnrelease2’ was able to find a reference to the upcoming RPG called ‘Lost Judgment: Unjudged Memory Trial Version‘ on the Japanese PSN – as spotted by GamesRadar, suggesting that a demo is on the way.